MagestyApps/module-web-images/README.md

-# Upload SVG images in Magento 2
+# Upload SVG and WebP images in Magento 2

-This extension for Magento 2 allows uploading SVG images in the following sections:
+This extension for Magento 2 allows uploading SVG and WebP images in the following sections:
 * wysiwyg editor in static blocks and pages
-* wysiwyg editor on product edit page
 * theme logo and favicon
+* wysiwyg editor on product and category edit pages (description, summary, etc.)
+* product media gallery
+* category image uplod

 **IMPORTANT:** *if you need to upload any other image format or you need to upload it in any other Magento 2 area - please just drop us a line at [alex@magestyapps.com](mailto:alex@magestyapps.com?subject=Extend%20MagestyApps_WebImages%20extension) and we will update the extension*